DusticOS/rpg-ui/README.md

 RPGUI will be an app to be used during the playing of a Tabletop Roleplaying Game like Dungeons & Dragons or Pathfinder.
 It is designed for use at the table during play as a way for all players to keep track of information pertaining to both their own, as well as eachother's characters.
 RPGUI will display information such as:

--Hit Points
+ - Hit Points
--Conditions
+ - Conditions
--Spells/Abilities
+ - Spells/Abilities
--Armor Class/Saves
+ - Armor Class/Saves
--Initiative
+ - Initiative

 This information will be displayed about each player at the table and potentially viewable by all other players and the GM.
 In order to use RPGUI, a GM will open a session with any prepared content, and players will be able to join their session with